2010 United Kingdom general election in England

-These are the results of the 2010 United Kingdom general election in England.
-The election was held on 6 May 2010 and all 533 seats in England were contested.
+On Thursday 6 May 2010, the 2010 United Kingdom general election was held in England, to elect all 650 members of the House of Commons, with 533 constituencies being in England.
 The Conservative Party achieved a complete majority of English seats, but fared less well in Scotland and Wales, so a coalition government was subsequently formed between the Conservatives and the Liberal Democrats.